Pedro Payano

-Pedro Julio Payano (born September 27, 1994) is a Dominican-American professional baseball pitcher for the Tigres de Quintana Roo of the Mexican League.
+Pedro Julio Payano (born September 27, 1994) is a Dominican-American professional baseball pitcher for the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 He has previously played in Major League Baseball (MLB) for the Texas Rangers.

 Career

 Texas Rangers

 Payano was born in New York City but raised in San Francisco de Macorís, Dominican Republic.
 He signed with the Texas Rangers as an international free agent on June 1, 2012.

 Payano spent the 2012, 2013, and 2014 seasons playing for the DSL Rangers of the Rookie-level Dominican Summer League.
 In 2015, he split the season between the DSL Rangers, AZL Rangers of the Rookie-level Arizona League, and the Hickory Crawdads of the Single–A South Atlantic League, posting a combined 10–2 record with a 1.11 ERA over 87 innings.
 His 2016 season was spent with Hickory, going 3–3 with a 2.08 ERA in 73 2/3 innings.
 He split 2017 between the Down East Wood Ducks of the High–A Carolina League and the Frisco RoughRiders of the Double–A Texas League, going 6–8 with a 3.87 ERA over 134 1/3 innings.
 He spent the 2018 season with Frisco, going 5–10 with a 5.54 ERA over 118 2/3 innings.
 He elected free agency on November 2, 2018, but re-signed with Texas on a minor league contract.
 He opened the 2019 season back with Frisco, before being promoted to the Nashville Sounds of the Triple-A Pacific Coast League on May 29.
 Payano combined for a 5–4 record with a 4.93 ERA over 83 1/3 innings between the two levels.

 On July 6, 2019, the Rangers selected Payano's contract and promoted him to the major leagues.
 He made his debut that day, pitching a scoreless inning in relief.
 In 2019, Payano produced a 1–2 record with a 5.73 ERA in 22 MLB innings.
 Payano was designated for assignment on September 1 and was outrighted to Nashville on September 3.
 He elected free agency following the season on November 4.